 "This is an extremely important data for the international scientific community.
 It is important for understanding the development of civilization and the art of Eurasia and humanity as a whole," Thomas Terberger, a professor at the Department of Cultural Heritage of Lower Saxony, said in 2015 when it was revealed there were seven faces carved in the totem.

 "We can say that in those times, 11,000 years ago, the hunters, fishermen and gatherers of the Urals were no less developed than the farmers of the Middle East," he added.

 Showing just how powerful new dating technology has become, the researchers also revealed that the Idol was made from a freshly-cut larch tree which was itself at least 157 years old.

 What does the code mean?

 But back to that mysterious code.
 A theoretical linguist who was actually brought in to help possibly discover its meaning chimed in on Reddit just why the whole thing is so puzzling.

-"You asked if there's anything that could lead to understanding it," user kjoeleskapet wrote.
+"You asked if there's anything that could lead to understanding it," user kjoeleskapet wrote in 2015.
 "Here's the not so fun part: No. At this point, our best bet is to have something else to compare it to.
 We figured out cuneiform and hieroglyphs because there were a lot of them.
 This guy survived as a freak coincidence during a time when apparently everything was made of wood.
 So unless there are a couple dozen more wooden idols in that peat bog, it'll have to remain a mystery."